 #1: The logistics of RVing close to home are more manageable right now.

-At the moment, RVers face many challenges when navigating longer road trips.
-Every state has its own unique guidelines for shelter-in-place orders, creating confusion for out-of-state travelers.
+Every state has its own guidelines and restrictions, creating confusion for out-of-state travelers.
 It’s much easier to access and stay up to date on your own state’s policies and guidelines for post-quarantine activity.
 Plus, researching campgrounds in your home state is going to be far easier than mapping out a string of open campgrounds between your home and the final destination on a longer trip.

 #2 You can embrace the simple pleasures of the campground.

-Even if many campgrounds have reopened by peak summer travel season, popular activities—like evening ranger talks, guided hikes, and rafting trips—could still be on pause.
-If that’s the case, then this summer is the perfect opportunity to embrace the quiet pleasures of the campground, with nothing on the schedule but morning coffee and evening s’mores.
+Even with many campgrounds open for peak summer travel season, popular activities—like evening ranger talks, guided hikes, and rafting trips—could still be on pause.
+If that’s the case, embrace the quiet pleasures of the campground, with nothing on the schedule but morning coffee and evening s’mores.
 Break out the board games and the corn hole.
 Try out that new dutch oven recipe over the open fire.
 Or better yet, grab a book and spend the afternoon in the hammock.
 These precious moments can happen just as easily at a local campground as they can far away.

 #3 You can keep your family and local communities safer.

-Right now, one of the easiest ways to travel more safely is to minimize contact with other people.
+Still, one of the easiest ways to travel more safely is to minimize contact with other people.
 When you camp close to home, it’s simple to stock the RV with groceries, fill the tank with gas, and avoid making any stops between your home and the campground.
 Since many campgrounds are offering contact-free check-in, you can still maintain social distancing practices while enjoying time in the RV.
 Staying closer to home will also support the health of communities around the country.
-As campgrounds begin to open in popular tourist locations (think national parks and well-known state parks), many residents are worried that the influx of visitors could overtax their own healthcare systems.
+As campgrounds begin to open in popular tourist locations (think national parks and well-known state parks), many residents are worried that the influx of visitors could impact their local communities.
 We can do our part to protect those small towns by simply finding great RV spots in our own backyard.

 #4 You can gather with friends and family and still maintain safe social distancing practices.

 We are all missing contact with friends and loved ones.
 But the good news is that a campground can be the perfect place to spend time together and still practice social distancing.
 Book a spot at a local campground, park the RVs, set up those camp chairs at least six feet apart, and catch up around the campfire.
 You can even invite non-RVing friends to rent a cabin or pitch a tent at the campground you’re visiting.
-Granted, gathering will look much different than in the past, and we’ll all have to adjust to not sharing food and marshmallow roasting sticks, but those are small sacrifices to make for being able to share laughs with our camping buddies once again.
+Social distancing measures should still be taken, but by now we’ve adjusted to not sharing food and marshmallow roasting sticks.

 #5 You can become a tourist in your own state.